AidenRand/Cortrax/README.md

 - Hi, I’m Aiden Rand
-- I’m interested in physics, math, cosmology, astronomy, space Travel, and reading books
+- I’m interested in physics, math, cosmology, astronomy, space travel, and reading books
 - I would like to eventually get into machine learning and A.I
 - I’m currently learning JavaScript
 - You can reach me at AidenRphotos@gmail.com